 Arabidopsis can be grown in the classroom, a growth chamber or a greenhouse.
 Growing Arabidopsis outdoors in not recommended as it is considered a weed species.
 One of the easiest ways to grow Arabidopsis in the classroom is on grow shelves like the ones highlighted at the bottom of this page.
+We recommend stock number CS70000, wild type Columbia, for classrooms designing their own experiments.

 In general, Arabidopsis grows best at room temperature (71-73˚ F) in continuous light or a 16/8 hour light/dark cycle, with a light intensity of 120-150 µmol/m2.
 Light intensity can be measured using a commercially available light meter.